Perceiving, Perceiving+ Perceiving

 In class we take these happenings, distill and translate them into tangible practices that help us zoom in on these human events of relationality and translate them into movement practice for compositional improvisation.
 If we are looking at how we compose ourselves in our day to day lives, this gives us rich material to practice, explore, and play out different possibilities of orienting toward or away, being with, and being surprised.
 We allow these things to unfold over and over and in different ways, and we practice being in the disorientation of a no longer linear timeline.
 We unfold in the multiverse of possibility in each of our individual experiences as we come together to create one system that is moving and thinking together, an ensemble.

 We practice commanding the field around us.
 We become incredibly aware of the power we have over an image or a room with only the tool of attention.
-How to expand the room with my heart, make it bigger than the universe, or bring it in so small it is a tiny memory locked inside the left chamber of my heart.
+How to affect what another perceives and perceives and perceives.
+To expand the room with my heart, make it bigger than the universe, or bring it in so small it is a tiny memory locked inside the left chamber of my heart.

 Previous